ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

     tokenizer does support n-grams, which may help you in the extra credit (but consume more memory):
     https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html
-5. The buzzer leaderboard will report both accuracy and buzz ratio.
+5. The buzzer leaderboard will report both accuracy, buzz ratio, and expected wins.
 Both are important, as you can only decide if a guess is correct if the correct guess is an option: you can get 100% accuracy on the buzzer if all of the guesses are wrong... but your buzz position will be horrible.